Luis-3M/SignPDF/README.md

 https://pdfbox.apache.org/download.cgi

-The main class SignPDF has my PIN on it so You need to change that according to your Smart Card information and You also need to install the opensc-tool so You can communicate with your Smart Card.
+The main class SignPDF has my PIN on it so You need to change that according to your Smart Card information and You also need to install opensc-tool and pcsc so You can communicate with your Smart Card.